Equidistribution of $q$-orbits of closed geodesics: From geodesic periods to additive twist -series

+The bounds for the coefficients $c_F^\pm$ follow by combining Lemma \ref{lem:boundwhittaker} and the fact that $|\kappa_f|\in \{0,1\}$, see (\ref{eq:kappaf}).
+In the Eisenstein case we pick up an extra error-term $O_{N,\eps}\left(|\mathbf{t}_f|^{3+\eps}r^{1/2+\eps}\right)$ and then the result follows similarly applying Proposition \ref{prop:linetoadd} and observing that the last two terms in (\ref{eq:Eichlerint}) are bounded by

-which follows from (\ref{eq:Eisensteinlift}),(\ref{eq:EisensteinFourier}) and standard bounds for $L$-functions on the edge of the critical strip. \end{proof} \begin{remark} The proof (and the statement) of Proposition \ref{prop:main} is very much related to the fact that central values of additive twists of Maa{\ss} forms define \emph{quantum modular forms} in the sense of Zagier \cite{Zagier10} as proved by Sary Drappeau and the author in \cite{DrNo22}.
-These properties do not rely on the arithmetic properties of $\Gamma_0(N)$ and the corresponding statements are true for any discrete, cofinite subgroup of $\PSL_2(\R)$ with a cusp at $\infty$ with a possible worse dependence on the spectral data. \end{remark}
+by using (\ref{eq:boundtilde}), so that it can be absorbed into the error-term. \end{proof} \begin{remark} The proof (and the statement) of Proposition \ref{prop:main} is closely related to the fact that central values of additive twist $L$-series associated to Maa{\ss} forms define \emph{quantum modular forms} in the sense of Zagier \cite{Zagier10} as proved by Sary Drappeau and the author in \cite{DrNo22}.
+These properties do not rely on the arithmetic properties of $\Gamma_0(N)$ and the corresponding statements of Proposition \ref{prop:main} for any discrete, cofinite subgroup of $\PSL_2(\R)$ with a cusp at $\infty$ can be obtained by the same proof with a possible worse dependence on the spectral data. \end{remark}